FAQ: Do I renovate or rebuild?

 By Anna Dutton Lourie

-This week I chatted to some really lovely potential clients who had mid-century houses, and they were struggling with whether they should renovate or create a new home.
+This week I chatted to some lovely potential clients who had a mid-century house and they were struggling with whether they should renovate it or create a new home.

 It’s a question we get so often that I thought it might be worthwhile to share our thoughts with anyone else who is facing the same challenge.

 Firstly, a renovation to the right building can be a great result from a design, sustainability and cost perspective but only if it passes this test!

 We have a simple three question review to help our clients make this decision:

 1. Is the house or building in good condition?

 Answer with a YES if it feels solidly built and there are no large cracks appearing, no springy squeaky floors, no damp on the walls (or on your nose!) and if the walls and floors are straight or level.

 2. Are the majority of the rooms a good size to be re-used?